srlawr/df15-get-test-covered/README.md

 ![Create a new file](https://raw.githubusercontent.com/srlawr/df15-get-test-covered/master/developerconsolefilenew.jpg)

 3. Call the class "WageCalculator"
 4. Copy and paste the following code into the file, and save it.
-You should see "Saving" in the title briefly, and then the class will be created in your org.

 ```
 public class WageCalculator {